Creativity and Machine Learning: A Survey: Generative Models

 \subsubsection{Core Concepts}

-A Variational Auto-Encoder \cite{kingma14,rezende14} is a learning architecture composed by two models: an encoder (or recognition model) and a decoder (or generative model).
-The former compresses high-dimensional input data into a lower-dimensional representation, and the latter decompresses the representation vector back to the original domain \cite{foster19}.
-Classic autoencoders directly learn a latent representation vector.
+A Variational Auto-Encoder (VAE) \cite{kingma14,rezende14} is a learning architecture composed of two models: an encoder (or recognition model) and a decoder (or generative model).
+The former compresses high-dimensional input data into a latent space, i.e., a lower-dimensional space whose features are not directly observable, yet provide a meaningful representation.
+The latter decompresses the representation vector back to the original domain \cite{foster19}.
+Classic autoencoders directly learn to represent each input in a latent representation vector.
 Conversely, VAEs learn a (Gaussian) distribution over the possible values of the latent representation, i.e., the encoder learns the mean and the (log of the) variance of the distribution.
-The decoder then learns to reconstruct the data by taking in input a vector sampled from the distribution.

 VAEs are trained by optimizing two losses: the reconstruction loss and the regularization loss.
 The former is the log-likelihood of the real data $\mathbf{x}$ from the decoder given their latent vectors $\mathbf{z}$, i.e., it is the error of the decoder in reconstructing $\mathbf{x}$.
-The latter is the KL divergence between the distribution learned by the encoder and a prior distribution, e.g., a Gaussian.
+The latter is the Kullback-Leibler (KL) divergence between the distribution learned by the encoder and a prior distribution, e.g., a Gaussian.
 Notably, the latent vector $\mathbf{z}$ in input to the decoder is obtained by means of the so-called \textit{reparameterization trick}, i.e., by sampling from the distribution defined by the mean and the variance.
 Without it, sampling would induce noise in the gradients required for learning \cite{kingma19}.

-The mathematical derivation of the whole loss has its roots in variational inference \cite{jordan99}.
-Indeed, VAEs can be seen as an efficient and stochastic variational inference method, in which neural networks and stochastic gradient descent are used to learn an approximation (i.e., the encoder) of the true posterior \cite{ganguly21}.